cbolisetti/multiappfracflow/doc/content/multiapp_fracture_flow_PorousFlow_3D.md

 !listing 3dFracture/fracture_only_aperture_changing.i block=heat_transfer_coefficient_auxk

 These steps could be performed during the simulation initialization, however, it is more convenient to perform them at each time-step.
 When these steps have been accomplished, each time-step involves the following (which is also used in the sections above).
+(FIXME  how important do you think the order of execution is.
+In the setup you have, I'm pretty sure the sub-app is executed first execute_on=timestep_begin by default.  and then the matrix is executed.
+This means the fracture at time=tn will have matrix properties from time=tn but the during the matrix step for matrix time=tn will use fracture properties from t=tn+1.
+This probably doesn't matter but with staggered time stepping in fluid structure interaction, I think getting this order wrong will lead to instabilites.
+What we are doing is kind of neat because in fsi, this staggered timestepping is supposed to be 2nd order accurate when compared to the monolithic result but in FSI if the fluid and structure are stepped forward at the same time, you get only first order accuracy.
+I also see you are using iterationAdaptive timestepping in the executioner with substepping in the multiapp...
+I wonder how many fracture subapp steps are taken per step on the matrix master app.
+There is also the interpolate_transfers option to linearly interpolate values from the master app to each substep on the fracture app.)

 1. The matrix temperature, `matrix_T`, is sent to the fracture nodes using a [MultiAppInterpolationTransfer](MultiAppInterpolationTransfer.md) Transfer.
 2. The fracture physics is solved.